ginguyenn/jobSuche/README.md

 **Job Description Analysis:**
 - Provide a URL to the job description you are interested in.
-- Get a comprehensive breakdown of the job requirements, and receive tailored advice on how to enhance your resume and skillset.
+- Receive advice on how to enhance your resume and skillset.

+**Interview Preparation**:
+   - Upload your resume and provide the job description URL.
+   - The AI Assistant will generate a list of potential interview questions specific to the job role.
+   - Review the suggested answers and tips provided by the AI to ensure your responses are relevant.